• Recipes

 Final Sip

-Yuzu cocktails are proof that big flavor doesn’t need to be complicated.
-With just a few quality ingredients and a splash of Japanese flair, you can turn your home bar into a cozy izakaya—or just treat yourself to something deliciously different.
+Yuzu cocktails are proof that big flavor doesn't need to be complicated.
+With just a few quality ingredients and a splash of Japanese flair, you can turn your home bar into a cozy izakaya, or just treat yourself to something deliciously different.

-Whether you're drawn to the zingy freshness of a gin fizz or the silky foam of a gin sour, there’s something here for every kind of drinker (and every kind of vegan).
+Whether you're drawn to the zingy freshness of a gin fizz or the silky foam of a gin sour, there's something here for every kind of drinker (and every kind of vegan).
+So grab your shaker, stock up on yuzu, and let's get mixing.

 FAQ